Diocese of Portland: 1925 to 1950

-Auxiliary Bishop John Murray of the Archdiocese of Hartford was appointed by Pope Pius XI in 1925 as bishop of Portland.
-In 1928, the pope renamed the Diocese of Portland as the Diocese of Portland in Maine.
-This action was to avoid confusion with the newly erected Archdiocese of Portland in Portland, Oregon.

-During his five-year tenure in Portland, Murray established thirty new parishes and a diocesan weekly newspaper, Church World, in 1930.
-During the Great Depression, Murray organized relief committees to raise money for the homeless and unemployed families.
+Auxiliary Bishop John Murray of the Diocese of Hartford was appointed by Pope Pius XI in 1925 as bishop of Portland.
+During his five-year tenure in Portland, Murray established 30 new parishes and a diocesan weekly newspaper, Church World, in 1930.
+During the Great Depression of the 1930s, Murray organized relief committees to raise money for the homeless and unemployed families.
 He was forced to mortgage church property to continue funding hospitals, orphanages, and other institutions.
 Consequently, the diocese accumulated millions of dollars in debt.
 Murray was appointed archbishop of the Archdiocese of St. Paul in 1932.

 Murray's replacement as bishop was Joseph McCarthy of Hartford, named by Pius XI in 1932.
 McCarthy used his power as a corporation sole to alleviate the debt accumulated by Murray by offering the diocesan property holdings as security for a successful bond issue.
 By 1936, he had stabilized the diocesan financial situation.

 In 1938, McCarthy purchased the former Portland home of railroad executive Morris McDonald as his official residence.
+He opened numerous elementary schools and high schools during his tenure.In 1939, the College Séraphique opened in Biddeford.
+It was a Catholic high school and junior college for the children of French-Canadian immigrants working in the area mills.
+Today it is the University of New England.

-He opened numerous elementary schools, high schools, and colleges during his tenure.
-Pope Pius XII named Daniel Feeney as an auxiliary bishop in 1946; McCarthy delegated most administrative tasks to Feeney due to his own declining health.
+Pope Pius XII named Daniel Feeney of Portland as an auxiliary bishop of his diocese in 1946; McCarthy delegated most of his administrative tasks to Feeney due to his own declining health.The Felician Sisters in 1947 opened St. Joseph's Hospital in Bangor.
+Today it is part of St. Joseph Health Care.